Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 Our findings might clarify the general effect of normative social influence on decision-making, including community climate regarding informal health-safety mores and norms and formalized rules and procedures.
 Understanding underlying perceptions of social and health-related behaviors of community members is vital for mitigating disease spread during a pandemic (34), especially before vaccine availability and as variants emerge.
 During the COVID-19 pandemic, many communities over time exhibited reduced tolerance and growing resentment toward external controls and enforcement of behavioral guidelines by authorities (35).
 Given the diminishing returns of such formal enforcements over time, enlisting local communities and their leaders to create climates that encourage residents to voluntarily take health-safety actions is critical.
 Furthermore, the HSC measure can be especially useful given the heterodoxy of scientific opinions regarding the most effective mitigation strategies, guidelines, and policies at the community level (3).
 The HSC measure can also help democratize policymaking in public health pandemic control by systematically accounting for and addressing perspectives among community members.

 Among our study’s strengths, we combined an in-depth qualitative process to generate measurable items with data from diverse communities and use of a large national cohort for validation.
 Among limitations, we performed our analysis at the community level, but because of the nature of the large national sample used for validation and the need to protect participants’ anonymity, the best proxy available was to designate communities based on postal codes.
 Analyses of smaller geographic communities may provide more accurate results; thus, future studies should sample smaller communities (e.g., neighborhoods).
 Although major racial/ethnic groups were represented in our focus groups, groups were not proportional with respect to sex, age, and family size.
 Because of countywide research regulations during the COVID-19 pandemic, we were unable to recruit participants in person or conduct face-to-face focus groups.
-Future research should include more representative samples for recruiting focus groups to generate measurable items.
+Future research in this area should include more representative samples for recruiting focus groups to generate measurable items.
 Finally, reliance on self-reports from respondents may have introduced single-source bias.

 In conclusion, during pandemics, shared perceptions within communities and the consequent behaviors of community members can affect transmission of infectious diseases (1315).
 Building on climate research, our HSC measure can assist in assessing HSC level and strength in different communities and identifying communities in which risk for infection spread is high.
 The HSC measure can assist public health authorities and policymakers in preventing and controlling the spread of a pandemic by enabling focused interventions to improve health-safety climates before disease spread occurs or is amplified.
 Thus, the HSC measure can serve as a valuable tool for pandemic preparedness and response as well as for public health studies of current and future pandemics.